Main content | back to top

 - Applicable temperature range: for the AAS, up to 60°C for SP formulations, slightly higher for ASP formulations

 - Di-valent tolerance: effective di-valent ion tolerance is formulation dependent

-Sometimes, it is preferable to ship concentrated surfactants, minimising transport costs and reducing storage space.
+For large scale commercial application it is preferable to ship concentrated surfactants thus minimising transport costs and reducing storage space.
 Depending on the concentration and surfactant type, the ENORDET surfactants can range in physical properties from low viscosity liquids to higher viscosity pastes.

-To simplify operations in the field, it may be better to ship the surfactant system as a concentrated blend rather than ship the single surfactants.
-This has the advantage of only needing one surfactant storage tank and there is no need for surfactant mixing on-site.
+To simplify operations in the field, it may be desirable to ship the surfactant system as a concentrated blend rather than ship the single surfactants.
+This has the advantage of only needing one surfactant storage tank and removes the need for on-site surfactant mixing.
 An additional benefit is that a combination of IOS and AAS surfactants often results in a lower viscosity liquid, which is easier to handle than a paste.

-Crude-oil parameters, like total acid number (TAN) and viscosity, may be taken into account when formulating, as well as brine composition - salinity and presence of di-valent ions such as Ca and Mg.
-The specific reservoir conditions, such as temperature, permeability and rock type, as well as practical considerations such as the availability of fresh water or softened (saline) water, will also need to be discussed.
-Flood performance testing, using the customer’s crude-oil and brine under the prevailing reservoir conditions, can be offered.
+Crude-oil parameters like total acid number (TAN) and viscosity may be taken into account when formulating, as well as brine composition - salinity and hardness.
+The specific reservoir conditions, such as temperature, permeability and rock type, as well as practical considerations such as the availability of fresh water or softened (saline) water will also need to be discussed.

-Additional practical considerations to include are the constraints posed by the location.
-For example, off-shore locations often have lmited storage space, weight and power.
+Additional practical considerations to include are the constraints posed by the location of your field.
+For example, off-shore locations often have limited storage space, weight and power availability.

 Concentrated ENORDET surfactant blends